StillNotWorking/LMS-helper-script/atc/README.md

 ### Its primary functionality is to minimize the number of stages at which audio is rendered ###
 This is achieved by transferring digital volume control from LMS to CamillaDSP and adjusting sample rate in CamillaDSP.
 Optional resampling profiles can be configured based on the sample rate.

-Amplitude control may incorporate features such as replay gain and lessloss using fixed coefficient values to reduce rounding errors when 16-bit audio is truncated to 24-bit.
+Amplitude control may incorporate features such as replay gain and lessloss<sub>2</sub> using fixed coefficient values to reduce rounding errors when 16-bit audio is truncated to 24-bit.

-### How does it function? ###
+### Principle of operation ###
+When Player has it volume control set to `Output level is fixed at 100%` we have the option to repurpose the volume slider.

 Using network socket ATC connects with both Lyrion Music Server and CamillaDSP, functioning as gateway between the two program.
 Listening to asynchronous events coming from LMS triggers commands are then sent to CamillaDSP and Squeezelite service.